Jody L. Gookin, DVM, PhD

 Tritrichomonas foetus is a flagellated protozoan parasite of domestic cats that resides within the lumen of the colon and causes colitis and chronic, foul-smelling diarrhea.
 The infection is prevalent among cattery cats where transmission via the fecal-oral route is suspected.
 Infected cats may have persistent diarrhea for up to 2 years and can remain infected for their lifetime.

-Our laboratory is proud to have hosted the following veterinary students as part of our Veterinary Scholars Program:
+Our laboratory is proud to have hosted the following veterinary and undergraduate students as part of our Veterinary Scholars Program:

 2013 - Amy DiDomenico

 2010 - Hannah Preedy (Univ. of Surrey)

 2002 - Sophia Chiang, Laurel Duckett, Derek Foster

 Our Research Funding